 How to help

 We encourge interested individuals to contact us to learn more about the work at the Center.
 To make a donation, please utilize this link to Columbia University's "giving" page and indicate you would like your donation to be directed to the Center for Radiological Research.
-Donations of any size are welcome, important and very much appreciate!
+Donations of any size are welcome, important and very much appreciated!
 Thank you for your support!